AuburnSounds/Dplug/README.md

 - What D compiler can possibly be used?

    See `.travis.yml` for supported compilers.
 The latest DMD or LDC should do.
-However, it is recommended that you use LDC-1.0.0-b2 for final binaries as no other LDC version has been as well tested with Dplug.

-   When using LDC 1.1 or later, it is currently unknown if OS X 10.7 is properly supported.

 - What D compilers are recommended?

-   See `.travis.yml` for supported compilers.
-The latest DMD or LDC should do.
-However, it is recommended that you use LDC-1.0.0-b2 for final binaries as no other LDC version has been as well tested with Dplug.

-   When using LDC 1.1 or later, it is currently unknown if OS X 10.7 is properly supported.
+   For OSX it is recommended that you use LDC-1.0.0-b2 for final binaries as no other LDC version has been as well tested with Dplug (especially it is unknown if it works on OS X 10.7).

+   For Windows it is recommended to use LDC >= 1.1.
+LDC 1.0 does not `export` function in DLL.

 - Is Dplug stable?

-Starting with v4 we'll issue major or minor version tag for breaking changes.
+Starting with v5 we'll have issue major or minor version tag for breaking changes.
 If you don't want breaking change, you can pin Dplug to a specific version in your `dub.json`.
 Breaking commits are marked with BREAKING in the commit backlog.